 The thesis at hand explores the electroactive properties of one specific class of materials, targeted for use in soft robotics and flexible electronics applications.
-The material is referred to as an ionic electroactive polymer (IEAP).
+This material is referred to as an ionic electroactive polymer (IEAP).
 An IEAP is a soft, thin, symmetrical laminate, which consists of a microporous polymeric membrane in-between two microporous electrodes with a high specific surface area.
 The membrane and the electrodes are swollen by an appropriate electrolyte.
 The electrodes are both electronically and ionically conductive, whereas the membrane conducts only ions.